 Weather is fickle, there’s no denying that.
 Then again, if you live in Georgia, then you know that if you don’t like the weather, just wait another 30 minutes!
 But what happens if we plan a session and the skies open up?
 We have two options – reschedule or try to wait it out.
 I purposefully do not put session dates in my contracts because of this exact reason.
 Life and weather happen!
 I’m totally game to say, “Well it doesn’t look like today is gonna work.
 What’s your next available time?”
 Unless you want a rain-soaked session, we can always reschedule at no additional charge.
 I highly recommend checking out this blog post about what to do if it rains on your portrait session.

 Every single image receives global editing AKA overall exposure, contrast, color, etc. when you receive them as proofs.
-Once you have gotten your proof images, you’ll pick a selection, based on the package you purchased, and then I’ll perform the detailed Photoshop edits on those images.
+Once you have gotten your proof images, you’ll pick a selection, and then I’ll perform the detailed Photoshop edits on those images.
 After that’s complete, you’ll receive access to the final selection of images.
 All photos printed through me will receive detailed editing at no additional charge.
 If you’d like more details about my editing process, check out this post.
 I also have a short video showing off a detailed edit at high speed.

-Each session is placed on a personal, online gallery where you can view, favorite, and share your images.
-Here's a sample gallery for you to peruse!
-Images are available at a high resolution that is great for anything from social media to large prints up to 16x24".
+Images are available at a high resolution that is great for large prints up to 24×36″.
 Branding & Headshot clients get access to their images via the online gallery.
-Creative Portrait clients can order their finished, physical products through the online gallery.
-Click this link to learn more about available product and their associated costs.
+Creative Portrait & Senior Portrait clients can order their wall art products after the photoshoot during a dedicated image reveal session.
+Click this link to learn more about the available product to purchase from your session.

 Branding portrait sessions (seniors included) start at $550, with most clients averaging $1,500.
 For more information, I wrote posts detailing the factors for how much a portrait photographer costs.